Trees in graphs of large linear cliquewidth

-Let us now complete the proof of the claim.
-Consider two consecutive contexts $X \subset Y \subset Z$ in a tree decomposition from our class.
-(If we cannot find such contexts, this means that every tree decomposition consists only of the root and leaves.
-This means that the local sub-decomposition of the root is the same as the tree decomposition itself, and thus there is nothing to prove in the Dichotomy Lemma.)
-Toward a contradiction, suppose that (*) would be satisfied by some fixpoint colour.
-Then it would be satisfied by some fixpoint colour, call it $a$, that is in the image of the recolouring of the context $X \subset Y$.
-This would mean that there is an edge from $X.a$ to some vertex introduced in the context $Y \subset Z$, thus violating the assumption on local edges. \end{proof}

-Let us return to the outer component relation from Definition~\ref{def:outer-components}.
-We have argued that it is symmetric and transitive, but not necessarily reflexive.
-Therefore, the relation groups the colours into parts, which we call \emph{outer components}, that are disjoint but do not cover all colours.
-(As explained in Lemma~\ref{lemma:fixpoint-colour-under-local-edge-property}, fixpoint colours will not belong to any outer component.)
-The following lemma shows that the notion of outer components is invariant in a uniform class, i.e.~all contexts in all tree decompositions have the same notion of outer component. \begin{lemma} In a uniform class of tree decompositions, outer components are invariant. \end{lemma} \begin{proof} The equivalence relation in the definition of outer components can be read from the theory of the context.
-Furthermore, the existence of an outer path from colour $a$ to colour $b$ is an ideal.
-Therefore, the outer components are invariant by Lemma~\ref{lem:left-ideal-invariant}. \end{proof}
+Clearly outer-connectivity is also symmetric.
+Therefore, the relation groups the colours into \emph{outer components},\footnote{We use notations $A,B,\dots$ for outer components; there will be no clash with supercolours because these are rarely mixed together in the same reasonings.} which are disjoint but do not necessarily cover all colours.
+The following lemma shows that the notion of outer components is invariant in a uniform class, i.e.~all contexts in all tree decompositions have the same notion of outer component.